 Would an attack create disastrous problems or simply be a minor setback?
 (Note: Even for small businesses, rarely are cyber breaches minor setbacks.)

-Why would cyber criminals want your data?
+Why would cybercriminals want your data?

-Keep in mind: Small or large, cyber attackers prey on the easiest targets with the weakest security.
+Pro tip: Small or large, cyber attackers prey on the easiest targets with the weakest security.

 The cost of a cyber breach goes beyond fines and remediation costs, and can also include:

 Business Interruption—cyber breaches can force businesses to temporarily stop operations while investigations take place.
 This, in turn, causes decreases in profits, brand reputation, and customer/employee confidence.